aziza92/MemoryMatchGame/README.md

 - Managing cards with flipping, matching, and game-over checks.
 - Timer functionality with a countdown display.
 - Sound effects using expo-av for an immersive experience.

+## 👏 How to Contribute

+Feel free to fork this repository, submit issues, and make pull requests.
+Any contributions to enhance the functionality and user experience of the Cinephile application are welcome.

+📄 License

+Copyright © 2024 Aziza Elgoul

+This project is licensed under the [MIT](https://opensource.org/license/mit) License.
+See the LICENSE file for more details.